ADT Alerts’ Success in Transitional Care Management (TCM)

 The TCM team knew that by intervening with their patients post-discharge, they could not only reduce hospital admissions, but also drastically improve the overall outcome and well-being of their patients.
 This goal meant the TCM team needed a more effective way of locating their admitted patients.

-In 2013, Granger Medical Clinic implemented the Clinical Health Information Exchange (CHIE), gaining access to patient information, in particular admit, discharge, and transfer (ADT) notifications from more than 50 hospitals and EDs statewide.
+In 2013, Granger Medical Clinic implemented the Clinical Health Information Exchange (CHIE), gaining access to patient information, particularly admit, discharge, and transfer (ADT) alerts and notifications from more than 50 hospitals and EDs statewide.
 As soon as Granger patients are admitted, Granger’s TCM team is able to track when and where their patient is seeking care.
-With this function, Granger has increased the number of patients they identified from about one per week to an estimated 750 per month.

 The Results: Better Patient Outcomes